launch · founder-story · product

 Three things I underestimated:

-Hotkey ergonomics. ⌘⇧2 versus ⌘⇧4 is a real debate. macOS native uses ⌘⇧4.
-If I overwrite it, I steal muscle memory; if I take a different key, mine feels foreign.
-I defaulted to ⌘⇧2 and made it remappable.
+Hotkey ergonomics.
+A custom capture hotkey versus the native ⌘⇧4 is a real debate. macOS native uses ⌘⇧4.
+If I bind my own key, mine feels foreign; if I overwrite the system one, I steal muscle memory.
+I defaulted to riding the native ⌘⇧4 and made everything else remappable.
 That choice took longer than the actual region picker.

 The annotation engine.
 Drawing a smooth arrow with a snappy arrowhead, that locks to 45° angles when you hold Shift, that re-renders fast on a 6K canvas — none of those are hard individually, all of them together took two weeks.
 The "smoothed pen stroke" (Catmull-Rom curves) alone was three days of fiddling.